apcountryman/picolibrary-microchip-megaavr0/docs/peripheral.md

 Microchip megaAVR 0-series peripheral instances are defined in the [`include/picolibrary/microchip/megaavr0/peripheral.h`](https://github.com/apcountryman/picolibrary-microchip-megaavr0/blob/main/include/picolibrary/microchip/megaavr0/peripheral.h)/[`source/picolibrary/microchip/megaavr0/peripheral.cc`](https://github.com/apcountryman/picolibrary-microchip-megaavr0/blob/main/source/picolibrary/microchip/megaavr0/peripheral.cc) header/source file pair.
-Peripheral instance names are based on the names use in the "Peripheral Module Address Map" table of the datasheets with the following change: a `0` is added to the end of the name of peripherals that only have a single instance to differentiate the peripheral name and the instance name.
+Peripheral instance names are based on the names used in the "Peripheral Module Address Map" table of the datasheets with the following change: a `0` is added to the end of the name of peripherals that only have a single instance to differentiate the peripheral name and the instance name.